quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 Reordering Threshold:

-: A variable-length integer representing an unsigned integer that indicates how out of order packets can arrive before eliciting an immediate ACK.
+: A variable-length integer that indicates how many out of order packets can arrive before eliciting an immediate ACK.
 If no ACK_FREQUENCY frames have been received, this value defaults to 3, which is the recommended packet threhold for loss detection in